-Rita Wray is a member of the Chamberlain College of Nursing Board of Trustees.
+Rita Wray is a member of the Chamberlain University Board of Trustees.
 She is the founder and chief executive officer of Wray Enterprises, Inc., a national independent healthcare consulting firm.
-Previously, she served as deputy executive director of the Mississippi Department of Finance and Administration and has held the position for nearly a decade.
+Previously, she served as deputy executive director of the Mississippi Department of Finance and Administration and held the position for nearly a decade.

 Wray holds a Bachelor of Science in Nursing degree from the University of North Alabama and a Master of Business Administration degree from Jackson State University.
 She is certified in nursing administration through the American Nurses Association and is a Fellow in the American Academy of Nursing.

 Angie Millan is a member of the Chamberlain College of Nursing Board of Trustees.
 She currently serves as Nursing Director for Children’s Medical Services (CMS) at the County of Los Angeles’ Department of Public Health.
-In this position she plans, directs, coordinates and administers nursing programs for CMS, which encompasses California Children’s Services; Child, Health and Disability Prevention; and Health Care Program for Children in Foster Care programs.
+In this position she plans, directs, coordinates and administers nursing programs for CMS, which encompasses California Children’s Services; Child Health and Disability Prevention; and Child Welfare Public Health Nursing Program.
 She has been with Children’s Medical Services since 1999.

 Millan holds both her bachelor’s and master’s degrees in nursing from California State University.
 She earned Doctor of Nursing Practice (DNP) degree from Western University of Health Sciences and she is licensed to practice nursing in the state of California and Washington, D. C.